Blue-Gold Game spectators gained their initial look at the progress of the Campus Crossroads Project

-Currently the fifth-winningest active coach in the NCAA Football Bowl Subdivision, Kelly has guided the Irish to 28 wins over the last three seasons, which equals Dan Devine's school record for victories over the first three years as a Notre Dame head coach.
+Currently the fourth-winningest active coach in the NCAA Football Bowl Subdivision, Kelly has guided the Irish to 28 wins over the last three seasons, which equals Dan Devine's school record for victories over the first three years as a Notre Dame head coach.

 His 122 victories as a head coach since 2001 are more than all but two active FBS head coaches - Oklahoma's Bob Stoops and Texas' Mack Brown.